michaelwnau/ussf-portal-cms/README.md

 - `yarn services:up`: Starts all required services in Docker
   - Stop containers with `yarn services:down`
-- `yarn portal:up`: Starts all required services _and_ NextJS App/Portal in Docker
-  - Stop containers with `yarn portal:down`
 - `yarn dev`: Starts Keystone in development mode and watches for changed files
 - `yarn test`: Run Jest unit tests.
   - Run in watch mode with `yarn test:watch`
-- `yarn e2e:test`: Run Playwright E2E tests
-  - You have to first run `yarn e2e:install` to install Playwright & E2E dependencies
-  - This runs the tests in a headless browser by default.
-You can also run `yarn e2e:test --headed` to run in a headed browser.
-  - To debug tests, run `yarn e2e:debug`.
-This will automatically pause the tests and you can step through them using the Playwright debugger.